 Reputable brands of pool filter sand use silica sand, which is superior when it comes to removing foreign particles from your pool water.

-If you needed another incentive to not purchase play sand, play sand is treated to remove silica, which can potentially cause cancer in children when inhaled.
+Palmetto Poolfilter-50 Superior Pool Sand Filter – 20# Grade – Formula, Commercial Filters-50 PoundsIf you needed another incentive not to purchase play sand, play sand is treated to remove silica, which can potentially cause cancer in children when inhaled.

 This means that the sand is a different type than pool filter sand, and it’s unlikely to be effective.

-You Can Choose Alternative Filter Media
+You Can Choose an Alternative Filter Media

 Some sand filter owners choose an alternative to natural sand.
 Alternative filter media are often made of different minerals than silica.